-"AUP": the agreed upon procedures through which an external firm verifies certain aspects of the asset pool.

-"COMI": centre of main interest - broadly, the legal jurisdiction where the insolvency of the seller of assets will be primarily determined.

-"Issuer Notification": the notification provided by the originator or sponsor pursuant to article 27 of the STS Regulation.

-"Jurisdiction List": the list of jurisdictions where it has been determined that severe clawback provisions do not apply.

-"Legal Opinion": an opinion signed by a law firm qualified in the relevant jurisdiction and acting for the originator or the arranger where the law firm sets out the reasons why, in its opinion and subject to customary assumptions and qualifications, the assets are transferred in such a way as to meet the STS Criterion for "true sale" or the same type of opinion for prior sales together with an opinion on the enforceability of the underlying assets.

-"Marketing Documents": Documents prepared by or on behalf of the originator and used in the marketing of the transaction with potential investors.

-"Model": a liability cash flow model which precisely represents the contractual relationship between the underlying exposures and the payments flowing between the originator, sponsor, investors, other third parties and the SSPE.

-"Prospectus/Deal Sheet": the prospectus, or for a deal where no prospectus needs to be drawn up, the deal sheet envisaged by article 7.1(c) of the STS Regulation.

-"Transaction Document": a document entered into in relation to the transaction binding on one or more parties connected to the transaction.
+- "AUP": the agreed upon procedures through which an external firm verifies certain aspects of the asset pool. - "COMI": centre of main interest broadly, the legal jurisdiction where the insolvency of the seller of assets will be primarily determined. - "Issuer Notification": the notification provided by the originator or sponsor pursuant to article 27 of the STS Regulation. - "Jurisdiction List": the list of jurisdictions where it has been determined that severe clawback provisions do not apply. - "Legal Opinion": an opinion signed by a law firm qualified in the relevant jurisdiction and acting for the originator or the arranger where the law firm sets out the reasons why, in its opinion and subject to customary assumptions and qualifications, the assets are transferred in such a way as to meet the STS Criterion for "true sale" or the same type of opinion for prior sales together with an opinion on the enforceability of the underlying assets. - "Marketing Documents": Documents prepared by or on behalf of the originator and used in the marketing of the transaction with potential investors. - "Model": a liability cash flow model which precisely represents the contractual relationship between the underlying exposures and the payments flowing between the originator, sponsor, investors, other third parties and the SSPE. - "PoP": the priority of payments. - "Prospectus/Deal Sheet": the prospectus, or for a deal where no prospectus needs to be drawn up, the deal sheet envisaged by article 7.1(c) of the STS Regulation. - "Prospectus Regulation": the Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC. - "Transaction Document": a document entered into in relation to the transaction binding on one or more parties connected to the transaction.